mozzius/arbitra/docs/Arbitra - Technical Solution.md

     }
 }
 ```

-We don't pass `reply` to each function, because if we declare the functions inside `parseMsg()` it will be within scope, making them subroutines.

 First however, we can simplify this system slightly.
 Every message has a hash, so we can verify that once before we start parsing the messages.
 Therefore, I added the check before the if statements.
 If it fails, it will call `er()` with the error message of `'hash'`.